cientopolis/samplers/README.md

       ```

 ### Instantiate
-Instantiation could be done manually or using gradle class generator.
+Instantiation can be done manually or using gradle class generator.

 #### Manually